Introduction to Navigator

 SP-initiated SSO and JIT (Just In Time) Provisioning, the protocol that is widely considered to be

 the industry preferred method of single sign on.
-When SAML setup is complete, Institution's IT
+When SAML setup is complete, your Institution's IT

-Representatives will help us set up a redirect to their campus portal from a login URL that looks
+Representatives will help Watermark's e-services team set up a redirect to your campus portal from a login URL that looks like the example below:

 *Students will not access Watermark Solutions via Watermark Navigator